 What exactly is a temporary pressurized wall?

 Temporary walls are non-load-bearing (they do not support the ceiling) and are not permanently attached to other walls or the floor.
-They also are able to be installed and removed without causing damage to permanent walls.
-They do not require nails, screws, or other fasteners.
+As such, they are able to be installed and removed without causing damage to other permanent walls—no nails, screws, or other fasteners required.

-When planning to put up a temporary pressurized wall, it is important that the walls not interfere with ventilation or sprinkler systems in apartments or block exit routes.
+When planning to put up a temporary pressurized wall, it is important that this wall not block exit routes or interfere with your apartment's ventilation or sprinkler systems.

 Do I really need a DOB permit for a temporary pressurized wall?

 The answer here is maybe.
-According to Andrew Rudansky, Department of Buildings press secretary, the DOB doesn’t differentiate between pressurized or temporary walls and “regular” walls when it comes to permit requirements, so you still need to follow some rules.
+According to Andrew Rudansky, press secretary at NYC's Department of Buildings, the DOB doesn’t differentiate between pressurized or temporary walls and “regular” walls when it comes to permitting requirements, so you still need to follow some rules.

-He recommends consulting a design professional like an architect or contractor, or to contact the DOB directly, to see if your project requires permits and approvals.
+He recommends consulting a design professional like an architect or contractor or contacting the DOB directly to see if your project requires permits and approvals.
 When contacting the DOB directly, be sure to call the borough office where the apartment is located.

-How to find an apartment that allows temporary pressurized walls
+How to find a building that allows temporary pressurized walls

-If adding a wall to create a room is what is going to make an apartment work for you—then you need to make doubly sure that it is permissable to the landlord.
+If adding a wall to create a room is the only way to make an apartment work for you, then you need to make doubly sure that it is permissible by the landlord.
 Try to have the owner confirm it in writing.
-Some buildings can be vague about what they allow—and you may find out that the type of walls that are ok are the ones that do not extend to the ceiling or are free-standing—these are not pressurized walls, nor do they give you the same level of quiet and privacy.
+Some buildings can be vague about what they allow, so make sure you specify pressurized walls that extend to the ceiling.

-If you’re planning to carve out additional rooms, always check directly with management (not your real estate agent) before you sign a new lease (start your search with these NYC landlords that allow temporary walls).
-Noemi Bitterman, an agent at Compass, advises looking for listings that say “wall shares allowed” and ruling out any that say “no pressurized walls."
+If you’re planning to carve out additional rooms, always check directly with management—not your real estate agent—before you sign a new lease (start your search with these NYC landlords that allow temporary walls).
+Be sure to look for listings that say “wall shares allowed” and rule out any that say “no pressurized walls."

 Find out what styles of temporary walls are allowed and if the building requires you to work with a specific wall company.
 Note that most wall companies have forms and specs on their website to make it easy for you to weigh the options with your landlord.
 These companies are also used to working with buildings and can help smooth out the process.

 Need help finding a rental that allows temporary walls?
-The rental experts at Triplemint, a Brick Underground partner, know exactly where to look.
-If you sign up here, you can also take advantage of Triplemint's corporate relocation rate—where you'll pay a broker's fee of 10 percent of a year's rent instead of the usual 12 to 15 percent on open listings.
-Bonus: The agents at Triplemint are a delight to deal with.
+The rental experts at The Agency, a Brick Underground partner, know exactly where to look.
+If you sign up here, you can also take advantage of The Agency's corporate relocation rate—where you'll pay a broker's fee of 10 percent of a year's rent instead of the usual 12 to 15 percent on open listings.
+Bonus: The agents at The Agency are a delight to deal with.

 How much does a temporary pressurized wall cost in NYC?